Art and Soul Ministries

 Why would I want to take this journey?

-The Exercises of St. Ignatius are a life changing journey to the heart of God.
+The Exercises of St. Ignatius are a life changing journey to the heart of God through His son Jesus.
 By entering into the life and ministry of Jesus through prayer and scripture, the Exercises are a deeply personal way to grow in relationship with God.
 Each pilgrim is touched on the journey by the hand of God in a way only He can orchestrate.
 If you long to deepen your relationship with God and come to know Jesus more intimately through the Spirit, this journey is for you.
 The Spiritual Exercises are life changing.

 How can you experience the exercises?

 There are two ways to experience the exercises.
-The first way is a guided 9-month retreat through the exercises called the 19th Annotation, also known as a Retreat in Daily Life.
+The first way is a guided 9-month retreat through the 19th Annotation of the Spiritual Exercises, also known as a Retreat in Daily Life.
 The Retreat in Daily life is a deeply personal and meaningful journey.
-Beginning in the fall, the Retreat in Daily Life (19th Annotation) intentionally aligns with the church calendar to bring deeper meaning to our personal and church observance of the life of Christ.
+Beginning in the fall, the Retreat in Daily Life intentionally aligns with the church calendar to bring deeper meaning to our personal and church observance of the life of Christ.
 On this retreat journey we will meet once a week for spiritual direction to discuss and deepen your experience.
 The long retreat is undeniably a commitment of time and resolve – one that may or may not be right for everyone or perhaps not right at this time.
-It is something of a spiritual marathon.
+It is something of a spiritual marathon and should be considered prayerfully.
+If you are undecided about the commitment or time required for the Retreat in Daily Life, you might try the shorter 18 Annotation retreat first.

 Other Things You Might Want to Know